markgw/uh-nlp2021/docs/week2/index.md

 When analyzing sentences, spaCy automatically runs the text through an NLP pipeline (tokenizer, tagger, parser and so on).
 Read and try out the code snippets in [this article](https://spacy.io/usage/spacy-101) (until "Word vectors and similarity") and [this](https://spacy.io/usage/linguistic-features) (until "Tokenizer data") to familiarize yourself with spaCy (mainly: tokenization, POS tagging, lemmatization, dependency parsing, noun phrase chunking and named entity recognition).
 Once done, answer the questions below:

 > What is dependency parsing and how is it different than POS tagging?
+> (A short answer is enough here.
+This comes up in later lectures, so we'll
+< go into more detail then.)
 >
 > What is the difference between `token.pos_` and `token.tag_`?
 >